n1xrom/heroku-buildpack-mysql/README.md

 # 🐶 Heroku Buildpack Mysql

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for vendoring the mysql client binaries into your project.
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for vendoring the mysql binaries into your project and settup db

 ## Versions